Reyhaneesmailizadeh/llm-latent-language/README.md

 `papermill Cloze.ipynb out.ipynb -p target_lang fr`
 ## ******** NEW ADD(Reyhaneh's research)******:
-you can run the cloze.ipynb with the ResearchInternshipRunningClozeTask.ipynb code.
+Usage: you can run the cloze.ipynb with the ResearchInternshipRunningClozeTask.ipynb code.
 For different reasoning dataset, change the path of data in cloze.ipynb : df_en_de = pd.read_csv(f'{prefix}/yourpromptsfile.csv')

 This project was used for analysing mathematical french prompts.
 Other datasets may need modification of cloze.ipynb code.